asdru22/Cognition/_other/ideas.md

 <Weapon> can harvest Electroplasm off of Bolted Creatures

 <Fractured Sword> fractured sword bits in animated texture, can extend with fragments like a raycast

-Shield that heals you when you block damage at the right time